Richard Strauss: Sextet from Capriccio op. 85 (string orchestra version)

 Frankfurter Neue Presse

-Carried by the passion, quality and inspiration of its members, the name Wurttemberg Chamber Orchestra Heilbronn (WCO) stands for an energetic style of music-making and a distinct individuality of orchestral sound.
-These, along with the competence of sensitive accompaniment, which is highly valued by many soloists, are the guarantors of the orchestra's international success story.
+Carried by the passion, quality and inspiration of its members, the name Wurttemberg Chamber Orchestra Heilbronn (WCO) stands for an energetic style of music-making and a distinct individuality of orchestral sound alongside with the competence of sensitive accompaniment.

-The WCO is a welcome guest at important international venues - recently at the Concertgebouw Amsterdam, the Queen Elisabeth Hall Antwerp, the Cologne Philharmonie, the Elbphilharmonie Hamburg and the Rheingau Music Festival.
-In terms of touring activities, a concert tour to South Korea is on the calendar for the 2022/23 season.
+The WCO is a welcome guest at important international venues such as Concertgebouw Amsterdam, Queen Elisabeth Hall Antwerp, Cologne Philharmonie, Elbphilharmonie Hamburg and Rheingau Music Festival.
+In 2022/23 the orchestra toured South Korea.

 Alles anzeigen

-From 2024/25 Risto Joost will be Chief Conductor of Wurttemberg Chamber Orchestra Heilbronn further to his thriving partnership since several years.
-Since 2020/21 Joost is Artistic Director and Chief Conductor of Theatre Vanemuine Tartu.
+Since 2024/25 Risto Joost is Chief Conductor of Wurttemberg Chamber Orchestra Heilbronn, as well as Artistic Director and Chief Conductor of Theatre Vanemuine Tartu since 2020/21.

 Risto Joost is in demand as a guest conductor with orchestras such as Helsinki Philharmonic, Bergen Philharmonic, Norwegian Opera Orchestra, Tampere Philharmonic, Tapiola Sinfonietta, Lahti Sinfonia,